cometbft/cometbft/spec/consensus/gossip/crdt.md

 - to broadcast a message, add it to the local view;
 - once an entry is added to the local view, deliver it.

-However, if entries can be removed, then the Tuple Space is actually weaker, since some entries may never be seen by some nodes, and should be easier to implement.
+However, if entries can be removed, then the Tuple Space is actually weaker, since some entries may never be seen by some nodes, and should be easier/cheaper to implement.
 We argue later that it can be implemented using Anti-Entropy or Epidemic protocols/Gossiping (not equal to the Gossip Communication property).
 We pointed out [previously](#on-the-need-for-the-gossip-communication-property) that the Gossip Communication property is overkill for Tendermint because it requires even stale messages to be delivered.
-We remove entries corresponding to stale messages and never deliver them them.
+We remove entries corresponding to stale messages and never deliver them.

 [^proof]:  TODO: do we need to extend here?